Texas (band): 1989–1997: Southside and breakthrough

-1997–1998: White on Blonde
+1997–1998: Resurgence and White on Blonde

 Following an endorsement by then Radio 1 presenter Chris Evans on his Channel 4 show TFI Friday in 1997, Texas came back to the music scene with the international hit "Say What You Want".
 The song was released internationally on 6 January 1997 and became the band's highest-peaking single to date on the UK Singles Chart, reaching No. 3 in its second week of release.
 In February, Texas released their fourth album, White on Blonde, which went on to become the band's most successful album to date.
 The album debuted at No. 1 on the UK Albums Chart and returned to the top spot again six months later.
 It remained in the UK top 75 for 91 weeks.
 A total of five singles were taken from the album, all of which were top-ten hits in the UK.
 "Halo", released in April 1997, peaked at No. 10, "Black Eyed Boy", released in July 1997, peaked at No. 5, and "Put Your Arms Around Me", released in November 1997, also peaked at No. 10.
 In 1998, the song was featured in the film Ever After: A Cinderella Story, starring Drew Barrymore.
 The band then released a double A-sided single of "Insane" along with "Say What You Want (All Day, Every Day)"—a new version of the first hit from the album but now with additional rap vocals from the Wu-Tang Clan.
 The single peaked at No. 4 in the UK.

 White on Blonde became the pinnacle of the band's success, and was certified 6 × Platinum by the BPI for UK sales in excess of 1.8 million copies.
 It was included in Q magazine's "50 Best Albums of 1997", and voted the 86th-best album of all time by Q readers in 1998.
 It also ranked No. 34 in Q's "Best 50 Albums of Q's Lifetime", as well being included in Q's "90 Best Albums of the 1990s".
 In 2010, it was nominated for the BRIT Awards "Best Album in the Past 25 Years".